Recently Visited Pages

 Changing your major.

 Sometimes a change of direction is necessary.
-Students wishing to change majors or declare a major must complete a Change of Major form (PDF) and submit the form to the Enrollment Services Office (ADM 1113).
+Students wishing to change majors or declare a major should visit the Academic Advising site to learn more.

 Some courses offered at SCC require either a prerequisite or co-requisite (or both) before enrolling.
 All prerequisites or co-requisites are identified in the Course Descriptions section of the SCC catalog.